 Other common forms of depression include:

-Many factors can cause depression, including:
+Many factors can bring on depression, including:

-Call 911, a suicide hotline, or go to a nearby emergency room if you have thoughts of harming yourself or others.
+Call 911, a suicide hotline, or go to a nearby emergency room if you have thoughts of hurting yourself or others.

-Call your doctor if:
+Call your health care provider if:

 Blues; Gloom; Sadness; Melancholy